CircuitWall Consultancy

 min-ISR: (min.insync.replicas) Minimum in-sync replicas

-All the scenarios are based on producer setting acks=1 and topics created using default settings.
+All scenarios discussed below assume producer setting acks=1 and topics created with default settings.

 Two data centers and 2.5 data centers